The Sandman: Overture

-The Sandman: Overture is a graphic novel written by Neil Gaiman with art by J.H.
+The Sandman: Overture is a six issue comic book miniseries written by Neil Gaiman with art by J.H.
 Williams III.
 It is a prequel to Gaiman's The Sandman series, and debuted in 2013, about 17 years after the end of the regular comic.
 It was originally published as six issues with two-month intervals in between.
 A deluxe edition combining all six issues was published in November 2015.

 Plot

 On an alien world, an aspect of Dream senses that something is very wrong, and dies in flames.
 In London 1915, while intending to deal with the troublesome nightmare The Corinthian, Morpheus is alerted to the same wrongness and is summoned to an alien world to investigate.

 A meeting is held on a distant planet.
 Aspects of Dream from various sentient species are present and have been awaiting his arrival to investigate.
 After consulting the oldest Aspect of Dream and another figure known as "Glory of the First Circle" he learns that the cause of the wrongness is the insanity of a star which will spread until the universe itself is destroyed.
 Glory claims that Dream is at fault for the insanity.

 Realizing that the source of the madness was his mishandling of a past Vortex, he embarks on a journey accompanied by a cat that seems to be another aspect of Dream.
 Over the course of their journey, they meet the three fates and an orphaned alien girl named Hope.
 After telling a story to pass the night, he confirms that his mission isn't to save the universe, as he has accepted it's too late for that.
 Instead, they journey to the domain of his father Time who refuses his request for aid, saying that he has already given him too much.
 As he leaves, he asks his father bitterly if he has spoken to his mother Night recently.
 Emerging out of his father's domain, he appears at the gate of the "City of Stars" and is granted entrance after a heated exchange with other stars.
 Entering the prison of the mad star, he tells the story of how his refusal to kill a vortex led to the madness spreading to an entire solar system.
 After having destroyed the entire planet, he spared the sun, reasoning that he had done enough killing on that day.
 Finishing his tale, he attempts to destroy the mad star but fails.